adisuciu/AeB-Telegram-Bot/README.md

 The bot has the following features:
 - Can give a random BUG mafia quote - from bug_mafia.txt
 - tracks chat and time statistics per user - saves them in stats.txt
+- creates a session log in - log.txt
+- all commands can be seen using /help

 TODO:
 - remember/forget/getlink - to save/recall links in conversation